-- 92. A hood of the same material as the coat, made to button around the neck under the collar and large enough to cover the head and cap, may be worn attached to the coat in extremely cold weather, or when prescribed by the senior officer present. - 93.
-Sleeve marks, to indicate rank only, shall be worn on the overcoat, and shall consist of stripes of lustrous black braid, of the same number, width, and disposition as the gold lace stripes on the sleeves of the service coat.
-Shoulder marks shall be worn with the overcoat.
+92. A hood of the same material as the coat, made to button around the neck under the collar and large enough to cover the head and cap, may be worn attached to the coat in extremely cold weather, or when prescribed by the senior officer present.

+93. Sleeve marks, to indicate rank only, shall be worn on the overcoat, and shall consist of stripes of lustrous black braid, of the same number, width, and disposition as the gold lace stripes on the sleeves of the service coat.